 Our attorneys consider this breach of client-attorney trust particularly offensive.
 We take their duties very seriously.
 Let us provide the representation and guidance you deserve.
 Call our office today!

 Types of Legal Errors | Criminal Appeals

-- Preventing you from calling or obtaining a lawyer
+- Refusing to let you call or hire a lawyer

-- Preventing certain people from being on the jury due to their race, gender, etc.
+- Keeping people off the jury due to their race, gender, etc.

-- Prohibiting your right to a public trial
+- Refusing your right to a public trial

 On the other hand, “harmless errors” do not call for an automatic reversal.
 When the appellate court reviews these errors, this is known as a “harmless error” analysis.
 The process for the analysis is very complex and varies depending on the specific error claimed.

 We can explain each step of your appeal in more detail during our initial consultation.
 Contact our skilled Victorville appeal lawyers at Wallin & Klarich today!

 Hire A Top Appeal Lawyer | We’ll Fight For You